 “Detrimental to Medicare and its beneficiaries” has been interrupted by some MACs to include all felony convictions, not just felonies enumerated in 42 CFR § 424.535(3)(ii).
 Therefore, contact our attorneys for assistance in determining whether the felony conviction is reportable as an adverse legal action.
 Our attorneys are highly experienced in representing providers with enrollment issues.
 If our attorneys determine that the felony conviction is reportable, our attorneys will help you prepare an explanation to your MAC and represent you during any hearings or appeals.

-Adverse legal actions affect enrollment eligibility and are therefore likely to result in a further investigation by MAC.
-If MAC determines that provider, supplier, or organization no longer meet the enrollment requirements, they will seek revocation of billing privileges.
-Providers, suppliers, and owners have the right to appeal a revocation determination.
+Adverse legal actions affect enrollment eligibility and are likely to result in a further investigation by MAC.
+If MAC determines that a provider, supplier or organization no longer meets the enrollment requirements, they will seek revocation of billing privileges.
+Providers, suppliers and owners have the right to appeal a revocation determination.
 For more information about revocations see Medicare Revocations.

 Failure to report a change in ownership (CHOW) is one of the most common reporting failures.
 Entities that participate in Medicare must report the following events as change of ownership: